-"I found this anecdote many years ago.
-It is ever relevant to Christianity.
-We easily get caught up in activity without knowing the origins."
+"This anecdote is ever relevant to Christianity.
+We easily get caught up in activity without paying attention to the origins."
 (Malcolm du Plessis)

 The US Standard railroad gauge (the distance between the rails) is four feet, eight and a half inches.